kosi-libs/Kodein/README2.md

 }
 ```

-By default, modules are not allowed to override, **even explicitely**.
+By default, modules are not allowed to override, **even explicitly**.
 You can allow a module to override some of your bindings when you import it (the same goes for extension):

 ```kotlin